 - FOLLOW UP!
-Send each interviewer an individual thank you note via e-mail or U.S. mail (or both). - Make reference to specific things you discussed in the interview or during your conversation.
-Or use the thank you to reinforce: key points that sell you, your interest in the position, something you failed to share during your interview but should have. - Request a connection via LinkedIn. - If you haven't heard from them after the time frame that they provided at the end of your interview (your last question should always be, "When can I expect to hear from you?"), call or email to check on the status of the position and reiterate your interest.
+Send each interviewer an individual thank you note via email or US mail (or both). - Make reference to specific things you discussed in the interview or during your conversation, and use the thank you to reinforce: key points that sell you, your interest in the position, something you failed to share during your interview but should have. - Request a connection via LinkedIn.
+Even if you're not offered the job, your paths might cross again! - If you haven't heard from them after the time frame they provided at the end of your interview (if they don't offer this information, your last question should be, "When can I expect to hear from you?"), call or email to check on the status of the position and reiterate your interest.